yash251/substreams/docs/new/how-to-guides/sinks/sql/deployable-services/local-service.md

 In you want to manage your own infrastructure, you can use still the deployable services, but locally.
-This essetially means using the `substreams alpha service` command pointing to a local Docker installation.
+This essentially means using the `substreams alpha service` command pointing to a local Docker installation.
 The following tutorial teaches you how to use the Substreams:SQL deployable service locally.

 ## Tutorial